- Born 11-02-1924 in Rotherham.

 - Parents Harry Elderkin and May Eager Roberts nee Matthewmann from Rotherham, Yorkshire, England.

-Arnold grew up at Rotherham in a family af five children.
+Arnold grew up at Rotherham in a family with five children.
 His mother was married before, her husband died in the first world war in France.
 Arnold’s father was manager of the COOP.
 He passed away in 1940.
 He also served in the first world war.

 Arnold worked in an office.
 One day he found three white feathers in his officedesk.
 This was meant as a symbol for cowardness for people who didn’t join the army.
 Shortly after he called in for duty in September 1942 at the Royal Air Force, RAF base Padgate.